auri-the-jelly/SaveHaven/README.md

 ## For those poor souls who stumbled upon this project and want to contribute for god knows why

 #### Google Drive API
-Follow these [instructions](https://developers.google.com/drive/api/quickstart/python) to set up a Google Cloud project, then run quickstart.py to acquire token.json.
+Follow these [instructions](https://developers.google.com/drive/api/quickstart/python) to set up a Google Cloud project, place the credentials.json in the config folder, then run quickstart.py to acquire token.

 Now, you can make your changes to __main__.py and helpers.py Thank you if you do, I admire your resolve.